DorkOS

 Plugin Won't Load

-• On macOS, you may need to restart your computer or use launchctl setenv to set system-wide environment variables
+• On macOS, use launchctl setenv ANTHROPIC_API_KEY your-key to set a system-wide value

 Text Not Selectable

-This is a known quirk of Obsidian's default styles.
-The plugin includes a CSS fix (user-select: text) in its stylesheet.
-If text still isn't selectable, check that styles.css exists in the plugin directory.
+A known Obsidian style quirk.
+The plugin includes a user-select: text CSS fix in styles.css.
+If text still isn't selectable, confirm styles.css exists in the plugin directory.

 Active File Not Updating

-• Check the developer console for errors in the event listener
+• Check the developer console for event listener errors

 Session List Empty